merbanan/rtl_433_tests/tests/SIGMA-TE130NL/README.md

 What I've discovered so far:

-1. Sender uses HIDEKI TS-12 chipset
+1. Sender uses HIDEKI TS02 chipset.
+FCCID [1] points to TS02 but on circuit it is labelled as TS12-MAIN / TS12-KEY.
 2. Signal interval is aprox.
 20-30secs
 3. Data is sent 3 times each interval (perhaps this means there is no CRC?)
-4. First three byte seems to be the device ID, (e1 01 17).
+4. First three byte seems to be the device ID (e1 01 17).
 When replacing the battery (aprox. after 5 secs.) the device ID is renewed.
+5. Discovered timing diagram of sensor [2]

 Probe:
 ------